 - Don't specify training phrases that contain only a

 - Be much more specific; for example,

 find recipes for @sys.any.

 Handling an unrecognized Action

-When users attempt to invoke an Action that your Actions
+When users attempt to invoke an Action that your Actions don't recognize,

-enable this behavior, create a new intent with an input context of
+create a new intent with an input context of

-google_assistant_welcome and specify the appropriate responses to users:
+specify the appropriate responses to users:

 - In the navigation menu, click Intents.

-- Click CREATE INTENT and name your intent.
+- Click Create Intent and name your intent.